 You name it, she’s got it

 written by Neil Finn, from Time and Tide, 1982

 The strongest album from the Enz’s pop phase, Time and Tide brings back some of their early artiness while retaining the pop hooks.
 Tim Finn wrote the first three singles, leaving Neil’s excellent ‘Take A Walk’ as an impressive deep cut.
 There’s great interplay between Rayner’s jaunty piano and Finn’s angular guitar.

 #6 Dirty Creature

 written by Tim Finn, Neil Finn, and Nigel Griggs, from Time and Tide, 1982

-‘Dirty Creature’ is a metaphor for Tim Finn’s panic attacks, and he likens them to a threatening creature like a taniwha.
+‘Dirty Creature’ serves as a metaphor for Tim Finn’s panic attacks – he likens them to a threatening creature like a taniwha.
 The song worked as therapy – Finn later said “as soon as I had the song written, I much more control over it”.
 It’s the funkiest song the Enz ever recorded, and Finn’s high register sounds great on the chorus hook.

 I need a dragon-slayer who can save me from myself

 written by Phil Judd, Tim Finn, Eddie Rayner, from Mental Notes, 1975